Bishop International Airport attack: Trial

 On July 5, 2017, a federal grand jury indicted Ftouhi for interference with airport security.

 On March 21, 2018, Ftouhi was charged with committing an act of terrorism transcending national boundaries.

 Ftouhi's attorney had originally planned to present a mental-capacity defense, but before trial withdrew plans to offer this defense.
 Before trial, Ftouhi's lawyer filed a motion to change the trial location from Flint to Detroit due to their concern that pre-trial publicity would bias the potential jurors; the motion was denied.

 Jury selection was completed on November 6, 2018 and opening statements began the next day.

 Ftouhi was found guilty of all charges on November 13, 2018, following a five-day jury trial.
 He was sentenced to life in prison on April 18, 2019.
+Ftouhi is currently serving his sentence at ADX Florence, the federal supermax in Florence, Colorado.

 Motives

-The FBI Agent in charge told reporters Ftouhi said something to the effect of, “You have killed people in Syria, Iraq, Afghanistan and we’re all going to die.”
+The FBI Agent in charge told reporters Ftouhi said something to the effect of, "You have killed people in Syria, Iraq, Afghanistan and we're all going to die."
 Ftouhi reportedly asked police why they didn't kill him.
 Court documents obtained by the media in 2017 say Ftouhi told investigators he had planned to kill a police officer and then take the officer's gun to kill more officers.
 The documents revealed Ftouhi subscribed to the ideology of Al-Qaeda founder Osama bin Laden and that he celebrated the attacks of September 11, 2001.
 He said that he considers the U.S. an enemy of Allah and that others like him would be coming to harm the country.

 At trial however, federal prosecutors alleged Ftouhi plotted the attack because of financial difficulties and wanted to kill a police officer and then be killed to get into heaven.
 Investigators found a handwritten will and testament in a safe in an apartment closet in Montreal that said Ftouhi loved his wife and children, but he was struggling finding a job and was feeling shame, humiliation and remorse that he had a large amount of debt.